ruuda/dfc/readme.md

  * The variable and expression type use GADTs for type safety.
 An optimization pass that would change the type of a value would not typecheck.
+ * The use of `PatternSynonyms` and `ViewPatterns` makes for quite readable peephole optimization passes.
  * I started out allowing both variables and constants in expressions, but allowing only variables (and making constants expressions) make writing optimizations more uniform.